rdswift/bulkmail/USER_GUIDE.md

 - **-a,--confirm**: Request confirmation on actions or warnings.
 - **-A, --no-confirm**: Don't request confirmation on actions or warnings.
-- **--addr_file FILE**: The file containing a list of destination addresses in CSV format with the first row containing the column names.
+- **--addr-file FILE**: The file containing a list of destination addresses in CSV format with the first row containing the column names.
 - **--config-file FILE**: The file containing the configuration information.
 Defaults to bulkmail.cfg in the current directory.
 - **--display-level LEVEL**: The amount of information to write to the display.
 0=no display (also implies -A) to 3=display everything (debug)
 - **--email TEMPLATE**: Set the template to use to build the destination email addresses from the fields in the CSV file. (e.g.: `'{first_name} {last_name} <{email}>'`)